jdconner/styled-variants/README.md

 <ThemedButton size="small" />
 ```

-Behind the scenes, the standard approach to define the variants is to write a `styled-component` that uses ternary switches within the template literal definition:
+The standard approach to define the "size" variant is to write a `styled-component` that uses ternary switches within the template literal definition:

 <img height="20px" width="20px" src="https://www.iconsdb.com/icons/preview/red/x-mark-xxl.png"> **DIFFICULT TO READ**